kaievns/the-log/posts/lead/leaders-managers-executives.md

 Leadership is a tough gig, and it takes everything out of a person to be effective in a leadership position.
-And so, naturally, people tend to play to their strengths, and as a result develop preferences, which result in different types of leaders.
+And so, naturally, people tend to play to their strengths, and, as a result, develop preferences, which in turn produce different types of leaders.

 ## Roles of leaders

-Personal preferences is only a half of the story though.
+Personal preferences is only one half of the story though.
 Because any sufficiently large organisation requires a collection of different leadership roles to move forward.